Powerless to stop the oiling of bird habitat along the Gulf of Mexico, homeowners can provide havens for migrants in their own yards

 These backyard refuges are becoming increasingly critical.
 Biologist Mark Hostetler of the University of Florida, who studies how urban landscape design affects biodiversity, wrote in National Wildlife magazine that “urban environments are an important factor in the future conservation of many species.
 Not only has urban sprawl grown into the paths of stopover sites on bird flyways, but the sheer volume of human development has changed the amount of area available for nesting and overwintering.”

-In a study published last month in the journal The Condor, scientists from Ohio State University compared how long migrating Swainson’s thrushes lingered in urban woodlots ranging from 1.7 acres to 93.9 acres.
+In a study published in 2010 in the journal The Condor, scientists from Ohio State University compared how long migrating Swainson’s thrushes lingered in urban woodlots ranging from 1.7 acres to 93.9 acres.
 They found that the time birds spent in each patch did not vary significantly depending on its size.
 “The good news is that the birds seemed to be finding enough food in even the smaller urban habitats to refuel and continue their journey,” says co-author Stephen Matthews.

 Want to help migratory birds?
 Find out more about NWF's Certified Wildlife Habitat program—and start making a difference in the lives of these vulnerable and imperiled songsters.